 - Jump to the ksqlDB Editor page to query the table.

 - Drop a table (analogous to the DROP TABLE|developer-guide/ksqldb-reference/drop-table/ command in the ksqlDB CLI).

 Click a table to view its information, like the table name, associated Kafka topic, number of partitions and replicas, and the data format.

-To see your running persistent queries, click the ksqlDB application name in the ksqlDB applications page and click the Persistent Queries tab.
+To see your running persistent queries, click the ksqlDB cluster name in the ksqlDB clusters page and click the Persistent Queries tab.